Polygon Studio will offer $100M to fund gaming NFT projects

 While sitting on top of Ethereum, Polygon gets the advantage of being compatible with an extremely popular cryptocurrency as well as being able to rely upon the security of Ethereum, which is protected by a broad community of computing sources that can fulfill the blockchain verification tasks.

-More than 60% of today’s NFT and blockchain-based web 3.0 games, including Decentraland, Sandbox, Somnium Space, Decentral Games have chosen Polygon’s Proof of Stake blockchain as the preferred scaling solution.
+More than 60% of today’s NFT and blockchain-based web 3.0 games, including Decentraland, Sandbox, Somnium Space, and Decentral Games, have chosen Polygon’s Proof of Stake blockchain as the preferred scaling solution.
 That means those games can use it to scale up their operations to handle lots of transactions.

 Now, Polygon will extend plug-and-play software development kits (SDKs) for developers such as Ubisoft, Electronic Arts, Atari, and others, enabling them to integrate blockchain attributes into non-blockchain games.
 The studio will leverage Polygon’s $100 million treasury fund to provide investment, marketing, technology, and community support.